Moralia: Early humanist editions

 Erasmus of Rotterdam is credited with a prominent role in the dissemination of the Moralia since the early 1500s.
-He has accessed the Moralia the first time while being an assistant to Demetrius Ducas in Venice.
+He accessed the Moralia for the first time while being an assistant to Demetrius Ducas in Venice.
 He and Girolamo Aleandro served as the proofreaders of a Greek edition of the Moralia which was published by the Italian printer Aldus Manutius in March 1509.
-When Erasmus the left Venice for England, he took one book with him.
-He then began to translate it into latin in Cambridge 1511.
+When Erasmus then left Venice for England, he took one book with him.
+He then began to translate it into Latin in Cambridge 1511.
 Erasmus published several chapters of the Moralia in England, until the complete Moralia with eight chapters was published in August 1514 in Basel by Johann Froben.
 By Jorge Leto it is suggested that six chapters were published earlier in late 1513 or early 1514 by Badius Ascensius.
 The translation of Erasmus saw five editions printed by Froben between 1514 and 1520.